RCN-ECS/CnGV/notebook/20200619_MA_TestofGxE.md

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/619_CovErrvsNoerror.png)

 **Why are there some true values that equal 1?**

-This occurs when there is no interaction term (int =0) and delta_env and delta_gen equal eachother and are positive.
-In these cases, having no error produces perfectly parallel lines, equally spaced apart that will always have covGE = 1, even though it does not reflect the actual covariance produced by the data when there is variation around the mean.
+This occurs in cases where there is no interaction term (int =0) and delta_env and delta_gen equal eachother and are positive.
+Having no error and no interaction produces perfectly parallel lines that always have covGE = 1.

 ### GxE Means vs Raw
+Looks like that observation that some commit a Type II error holds up.
+Doesn't look too bad though.
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/619_GxE_meanvsRaw.png)

 ### GxE Raw with error vs Raw without error